legacysurvey/obiwan/doc/index.rst

 Obiwan
 =======

-Obiwan is a code to forward model blah.
+Obiwan is a Monte Carlo method for adding fake galaxies and stars to the Legacy Survey imaging data.
+We forward model astrophysical sources in the images with the legacypipe code, by identifying Signal to Noise (S/N) > 6 sources and finding the best fitting 2D model for a star or galaxy by minimizing a regularized L2 Loss function.

 Use the links at the top of the page to learn more about the code or see the table of contents below.